hihighsh/CATDiC/README.md

 - ELAN annotation files (.eaf)
 - Metadata files

+Metadata files are included in the Zenodo release.
 However, Turkmen data is excluded due to consent restrictions.

 This pilot release provides a structured and reusable dataset for discourse analysis and comparative research on Central Asian Turkic languages.

 ---